PensionBee vs. Nest: what’s the difference?

 Nest has several plans:

-• Ethical fund: This is for those concerned about the impact of companies on the environment and society, so it excludes certain firms from the fund.
+Ethical fund: This is for those concerned about the impact of companies on the environment and society, so it excludes certain companies and products from the fund.
+For instance, it avoids firms involved in weapons, cosmetic animal testing and controversial mining.

-• Lower growth fund: This is for more cautious investors, so your money will be invested in bonds.
-The fund aims to keep your funds the same rather than growing them.
+Lower growth fund: This is for more cautious investors, so your money will be invested in bonds.
+The fund prioritises capital preservation over growth, meaning it tries to avoid losing money, focusing on ‘steady’ rather than fast-growing investments.

-PensionBee is geared toward individuals who want to consolidate multiple pensions into one easy-to-manage plan.
+PensionBee is geared toward individuals who want to consolidate multiple pensions into one easy-to-manage plan, although you can also start a brand new pension pot with PensionBee.

 With PensionBee’s investment options, you can choose from seven different plans: